Seazs/Portfolio-Stage-IBA/content/Content/Expected deliverables.md

 These enhancements aim to improve the overall user experience and reduce the manual workload for engineers.

-Here is some screenshot of the application in it's final form at the end of my internship.
+Here is some screenshot of the application in it's final form at the end of my internship. (**confidential**)

 This is the main menu from which you can see and launch installed application
 ![[Capture d'écran 2024-10-29 165216.png]]